-Build confidence in him that he would surely accomplish the same in the near future.
+Build confidence in him that he will surely accomplish the same in the near future.

-Giving pieces of advice is much easier than trying to implement the same!
+Based on personal observations, giving pieces of advice is much easier than trying to implement them!

 With this question, in an attempt to advise a close friend, your client may eventually perceive some quick tips for himself.